shushantkumar/Fingers-Detection/README.md

 # Finger Detector

-Tracks number of fingers using Opencv Library
+Tracks number of fingers using Opencv